 - enjoy a meal and join in social activities

 - learn new skills

-You can request an assessment from Community Health & Social Care Direct to find out if you are eligible for day services offered by Newcastle City Council.
+You can access support by contacting the list of providers in the A-Z list in the pink box on the page.
+You can request an assessment from Community Health & Social Care Direct to find out if you are eligible for help to attend community and day services with the support of Newcastle City Council.

 The assessment process includes;

 - Needs assessment to find out; what your care and support needs are; if you are eligible for support from the local authority; and to agree your support plan.

 - Carers Assessments available to all carers to find out; what your care and support needs are; if you are eligible for support from the local authority; and to agree your support plan.

 - Financial assessment looks at how much money you have and if you can access funding from the local authority to help pay for your care and support.